 c) Why am I doing this?

-Usually those questions require you to look at your work from bigger picture.
+Usually, those questions require you to look at your work from the bigger picture.
 By extending your knowledge in software engineering via valuable books four answers to those questions would be more precise.
-That's why senior, experienced engineers are so valuable on job market - they not only have broad knowledge from the books, but also hands on experience.
-You can't beat them by experience,so there is only one way.
+That’s why senior, experienced engineers are so valuable on the job market - they not only have broad knowledge from the books but also hands-on experience.
+You can’t beat them by experience, so there is only one way.

-In Google era, and with right amount of soft/teamwork skills you can solve almost every precisely defined problem.
+In the Google era, and with the right amount of soft/teamwork skills you can solve almost every precisely defined problem.

-Don't get yourself entrapped in small testing world.
-Expand your all around knowledge in IT.
+Don’t get yourself entrapped in a small testing world.
+Expand your all-around knowledge in IT.

-Selenium Grid doesn't crash because it's unstable.
-It has custom configuration, limited Java resources and network configuration.
+Selenium Grid doesn’t crash because it’s unstable.
+It has a custom configuration, limited Java resources, and network configuration.
 Did you try to change them to make it work?

 Slow application build?
 Did you try to change Jenkins/TeamCity/Bamboo server/agent configuration?

-There is so many testing related things that can be improved by skilled Operations work that it simply can't be ignored.
-Viktor Farcic in 'The DevOps 2.0 Toolkit' gives us almost unlimited amount of knowledge.
-It's not rocket science by any means.
+There are so many testing related things that can be improved by skilled Operations work that it simply can’t be ignored.
+Viktor Farcic in ‘The DevOps 2.0 Toolkit’ gives us an almost unlimited amount of knowledge.
+It’s not rocket science by any means.

 Experienced exploratory testing.
-Crème de la crème of testing industry.
-I wouldn't say that manual tests would be soon replaced by automated checks in 100%.
-However to make them really effective from business point of view they need to find serious bugs as soon as possible.
-It can't be misspelling and it can't be wrong error message (unless of course it's a sign of something bigger in application core).
-It has to be serious performance problem, slow application speed under large traffic, unscalable design or something big.
+Crème de la crème of the testing industry.
+I wouldn’t say that manual tests would be soon replaced by automated checks in 100%.
+However, to make them really effective from a business point of view they need to find serious bugs as soon as possible.
+It can’t be misspelling and it can’t be wrong error message (unless of course, it’s a sign of something bigger in application core).
+It has to be a serious performance problem, slow application speed under large traffic, unscalable design, or something big.